 Battlefield 2042 is now available for pre-order, but there are three editions: Standard, Gold, and Ultimate.
-The Gold and Ultimate versions of Battlefield 2042 will tie players into the life cycle by providing access to each season's Battlepass.
 But which of these editions is right for you?
-We provide a full comparison in this article.

 Needless to say, we stand shoulder to shoulder with the community in our excitement for Battlefield 2042.
 The reveal trailer (when it was eventually released) looked incredible, as did the gameplay trailer that followed shortly after.
-But with only a few months left until the game's full release and with news that only customers who pre-order will get access to the 'open' beta, you're probably wondering: is it worth it?
-And if you do pre-order, which edition should you get?
-Luckily, EarlyGame are here to help.
+But with only a few days left until the game's full release, you're probably wondering: is it worth it?
+And if you do buy-in, which edition should you get?
+Luckily, EarlyGame is here to help.

 How Much Does Each Edition Of Battlefield 2042 Cost?